-Whether you are running for public office or an ordinary citizen, just one click on the wrong link, in the wrong email, could change your life.
-Spear phishing has been in play for years.
+Whether you are running for public office or are an ordinary citizen, just one click on the wrong link, in the wrong email, could change your life.
+Spear-phishing emails have been in play for years.
 It has cost us politically and personally.
-It is back.
-It is everywhere.
+It is back and it is everywhere.
 Here is what we all need to know.

 What is Spear Phishing?

 Spear phishing is an email-spoofing attack that seeks unauthorized access to sensitive information.
 Spear-phishing attempts are NOT random.
 They are specific, targeted attempts to gain access to private and personal information.